Lime Spiders

-Lime Spiders were an Australian punk rock band which formed in 1979 with Mick Blood on lead vocals.
+Lime Spiders were an Australian punk rock band who formed in 1979 with Mick Blood on lead vocals.
 He was later joined by Richard Lawson on drums, and David Sparks on guitar.
 Their debut studio album, The Cave Comes Alive! was released in June 1987 and reached the top 60 on the Kent Music Report Albums Chart.
 Their most successful single, "Weirdo Libido", was released in January that year and reached the top 50 on the related Kent Music Report Singles Chart.
 In April its music video was the first ever shown on Australian Broadcasting Corporation TV music series rage.
 The track was used on the 1988 feature film Young Einstein's soundtrack.
 The group disbanded in 1990 and in 1999 Australian musicologist, Ian McFarlane, noted they had provided "raucous sound mixed screaming vocals and wild, fuzz-tone guitar riffs to arrive at a mutant strain of acid punk that bordered on heavy metal".